Skip to content

 3. Set HTTPS Only to On

-Step 7: Update Teams Bot Configuration (if enabled)
+Step 6: Update Teams bot configuration (if enabled)

 If you have the Teams Bot enabled for proactive notifications, two things need updating:

-1. Navigate to Azure PortalAzure Bot resource → Configuration
+1. Go to Azure PortalAzure Bot resource → Configuration

 2. Change Messaging endpoint from: